forward-motion/commentbox.io/README.md

 ### Styling the plugin

 By default, the plugin's background is transparent, to adapt to your website.
-Since most websites tend to have light backgrounds, the default color is black.
+Since most websites tend to have light backgrounds, the default text color is black.
 However, you may change these colors with the `backgroundColor`, `textColor`, and `subtextColor` options (the "subtext" is the text below the comment form).

 For example, here's a "dark mode" theme:
 ```js